[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 Examples of common smartphone devices

-For example, let's say you purchased a smartphone through a certain carrier and checked the spec information on the vendor's official website.
+For example, suppose you purchased a smartphone through a certain carrier and checked the specifications on the seller's official website

 Case 1: Devices in circulation worldwide